stepanenko/stepanenko/readme.md

 > _Strive to write as little JavaScript as possible._

-> _First do it, then do it right, then do it better/faster._
+> _First just make it work, then make it work right, then make it work better(faster)._

 > _Don’t write code for something that isn’t actually required, yet.
 (You Aren’t Gonna Need It (YAGNI))_